-Back on the east coast, my beautiful daughter Molly was born in 2000.
-She became the focus of my attention and my involvement in band life slowed down appropriately at that point.
+Back on the east coast, my amazing kid Madden was born in 2000.
+They became the focus of my attention and my involvement in band life slowed down appropriately at that point.
 In the years following my departure from LA, I continued writing and recording my originals in my home studio and, in time, contemplated putting together or joining a new performing band.
 I missed playing out, but was being more selective about who and what I got involved with.
 I believed there were more people out there who felt the way I did and wanted to hear great old school rock and roll live again.
 In late '01, I joined a hard-edged rock band based in Philadelphia called Mad Karma.
 The band consisted of Jimmy Roscioli on vocals, Dan Antonelli on guitar, Dave Gray on drums, and myself on bass.
 We played local Philly clubs like Sweeney's, The Hollywood Bistro and The Rusty Nail.

 Mad Karma: Dan, Jimmy, Steve, and Dave.